danielgulloa/CTCI/README.md

 1.4bis) Palindrome Permutation: Given a string, write a function to check if it is a permutation of a palindrome.
 Example: Tact Coa  -> True   (e.g. taco cat, atco cta, etc)

+1.5) One Away: There are 3 types of edits that can be performed on strings: insert a character, remove a character or replace a character.
+Given two strings, write a function to check if they are one dit (or zero edits) away.
+Example: pale, ple -> true    pales, pale  --> true    pale, bake --> False